Choppiness Index Indicator Trading Strategy

 Choppiness Index Indicator

-What is Choppiness Index indicator?
+What is the Choppiness Index indicator?

 Bill Dreiss, an Australian commodity trader, introduced this indicator.
 The indicator is not at all a directional indicator.
 Its values do not help to create any position in the market.
 Just like the ADX/DMS, this indicator also shows the present strength of the trend.
 No future price projection is possible through this indicator.
-Higher values of this indicator mean that market is within a tight range and thus it’s choppy, whereas lower values mean the market is following a definite trend.
+Higher values of this indicator mean that the market is within a tight range and thus it’s choppy, whereas lower values mean the market is following a definite trend.
 Zerodha Kite as well as a few other trading platforms are equipped with this technical indicator in their indicator library.

 How to set up CHOP in Zerodha Kite?